darraghoriordan/darragh-oriordan-com/src/pages/2020/26/write-more-to-have-fewer-meetings/index.md

 ## Reviewing

-Give your writing some time to settle.
+Now that your piece is complete give your writing some time to settle.
 Do not write last minute.

 - Do at least 2 passes to simplify the writing.
 - Get a peer review.